PRX/styleguide.prx.org/README.md

 ## Releasing

 The `npm version` command will run scripts to update the library version as well.
-To release to the npm registry, *make sure* you publish the `dist` folder.
+To release to the npm registry, publish the `dist/ngx-prx-styleguide` directory.
+The `package.json` in the base directory has `private` set to `true` to prevent accidental publishing.

 ```
-npm version [ major | minor | patch ...]
+npm version [ major | minor | patch ... ]
 npm run build:lib
-npm publish dist
+npm publish dist/ngx-prx-styleguide
 ```

 ## License